 But as much as I have loved the freedom that working for myself has given me, it has brought a lot of pressure as well.
 My wife and I have made choices since we’ve been married that are based on being a two-income family.
 The house we bought, the car we bought, all of these things are based on having both of our incomes.
 Take one away, and we will be looking for a different place to live.
 So when I went out on my own, it was important that I end up making money.
 Fortunately, I am blessed to have a family that supports me and loaned me the capital I needed to get going and to bridge the gap between my previous salary and the reality of profits in the first year of a law practice.
 And so, for the first seven months, I worked hard, grew my practice, slowly but steadily, and was able to do so pretty much stress-free, knowing that I had a bit of a safety net each month.
 I hit my breakeven sooner than I expected, made my first monthly profit sooner than I expected, and was hitting or exceeding my revenue goals every month.
 Things seemed to be going really well.

 Then, in May I realized that I had plateaued a bit in terms of client growth.
 I was gaining about the same number of new clients each month, bringing in about the same amount of revenue each month, and I knew it was not enough.
 So I started doing more, trying to reach out to more clients, updating my website, whatever I could do to grow the business and in June, I was still on that plateau.
 By this point, Kristina was well into the second trimester of her pregnancy with Greyson and I knew that my safety net would soon be gone, right around the time that we added another mouth to feed to our family.
 Talk about pressure.
 Suddenly, I was looking for jobs again.
 Not because I needed freedom, but because I needed to not be anxious.
 I wanted stability; I wanted predictability.
-I even considered returning to my old job (my former boss had been fired), the one I had to drive two and a half hours for, the one where my boss was able to completely wear down the entire office because the powers that be would not or could not act.
+I even considered returning to my old job, the one that meant spending two and a half hours a day in the car.

 I had stopped focusing on the freedom and started focusing on anxiety.
 Every time I would take a day off or work from home to do chores, all I could think about was that if I had time to do those things, I must not have enough clients; I must not be working hard enough.
 Every business decision I made became wracked with fear and every day I was spending more and more time thinking about whether I would be able to pay myself enough to carry my weight in providing for my family.